nkkav/kmul/README.rst

 R. Bernstein, "Multiplication by integer constants," Software - Practice and Experience, Vol. 16, No. 7, pp. 641-652, July 1986.

-``kmul`` can also be used for emitting a NAC (generic assembly language) or ANSI C implementation of the multiplication.
+A simpler algorithm based on binary decomposition can also be used for comparison.

+``kmul`` emits either a NAC (generic assembly language) or an ANSI C/C99 implementation of the multiplication.

 2. File listing